BuzzFeed Union Overwhelmingly Votes In Favor of Strike Authorization

 “If we need to strike in order for management to take our demands seriously and to give our colleagues a fair deal, then they better know that is what we are going to do,” Reinstein told The Daily Beast.

 The Daily Beast newsletter Source Material was the first to report that the union was set to announce this step.
-A vote to authorize the escalated union tactic of striking comes after BuzzFeed management announced last week company-wide layoffs, which higher-ups billed as “buyouts.”
+A vote to authorize the escalated union tactic of striking comes after BuzzFeed management announced last week company-wide voluntary “buyouts,” which staffers say is barley better then severance.

 “Jonah Peretti [Buzzfeed CEO] should be deeply ashamed and the fact that he didn’t show up today,” Baird said, “he’s not going to be meeting with the newsroom collectively—I mean, he is a coward.”